r12f/sonic-mgmt/docs/testplan/snappi-tests/loss_threshold_test.md

 ## Test parameters

+The test needs to support the following parameters:

+- `packet_size`: The size of the packets to be sent in the traffic, which supports 64, 128, 256, 512, 1024, 4096 and 8192 bytes.

 ## Test Steps

+Use the selected packet size to start testing:

-1. Set packet size to 8192 bytes and begin testing.
-Start with 100% of the line rate and check for packet loss.
-If any traffic flow experiences packet loss, reduce the traffic rate to 10% of the line rate and test again.
-Continue adjusting the traffic rate using a binary search approach to determine the maximum rate at which 0% packet loss is observed.
+1. Start with 100% of the line rate and check for packet loss.
+2. If any traffic flow experiences packet loss, reduce the traffic rate to 10% of the line rate and test again.
+3. Continue adjusting the traffic rate using a binary search approach to determine the maximum rate at which 0% packet loss is observed.
-2. Repeat step 3 for packet sizes of 86 bytes, 1536 bytes, and 4096 bytes.
-3. For each of the above results, save the percentile figures to a database via the telemetry interface provided by the SONiC team.
-An example of how to use the interface is provided in telemetry folder.
+4. Report the threshold via the telemetry interfaces using the metrics definition below.

 ## Metrics Processing